samuelhnrq/transversal/README.md

 ### Sea Session

-A more simpler MVC web application allows to the yester-year of sessions, its like cookies but not as annoying or limited.
-In your controllers you can simply `session.get::<Struct>().await` with the glue code (Session Backend) in place to persist arbitrary JSON to DB.
-Its use to mainly to store auth session, but any other Serializable struct can be persisted.
+A more simpler MVC web application allows to the yester-year style of DB persisted sessions, its like cookies but not as annoying or limited.
+In your controllers you can simply `session.get::<SerializableStruct>().await` the glue code (Axum Session Backend impl) is already in place to persist arbitrary JSON to DB.
+Out of the box its mainly used to store auth session, but any other Serializable struct can be persisted.

 ## Frontend & Templating